Free-Real-Estate/unraid/README.md

 ## Instalation

-first you'll need to create a few files in the repo directory:
+First you will need to create a few files in the repo directory:

 - `filebrowser/filebrowser.db` file containing the file browser users information.
 Once created it will automatically be initialized by docker
 - `letsencrypt/yourdomain/` and put your wildcard ssl certificates in there

 Then you'll need to edit the `nginx.conf` file in `./nginx/nginx.conf` and replace pau-cy.tech by your domain.
-You will also need to replace pau-cy.tech by you're domain name in the `./nginx/conf.d/common.conf`
+You will also need to replace pau-cy.tech by your domain name in the `./nginx/conf.d/common.conf`

-once evrything is done you can start the project with docker-compose
+Once evrything is done you can start the project with docker-compose

 ```sh
 docker-compose up -d
 ```

-the `filebrowser` application is also required to be installed on your host machine to be able to add user will the docker is down. simply run those command to install it
+the `filebrowser` application is also required on your host machine in order to be able to add an user while the docker is down. simply run those commands to install it

 ```sh
 curl -fsSL https://filebrowser.org/get.sh | bash